stefanspringer1/SwiftXML/README.md

 [^1]: The reading of a JSON source into an XML document structure is also implemented, but currently only in experimental state.

-The library should be efficient and applications that use it should be very intelligible.
-As a general guideline for the development of this library, _its development is driven by use cases and not by theoretical considerations._
+The library should be efficient and applications that use it should be very intelligible._

 ### Manipulation of an XML document